molgenis/hadoop-pipeline/README.md

 __Solution:__
 Try the solution above.
 If that does not solve the problem, please refer the the log files to find out what causes the error.

+---

+__Problem:__
+it seems like the application does nothing.
+It takes a lot longer than expected.

+__Solution:__
+This could be due to a lack of available memory to run the binary tools.
+If possible, try letting it run to see if it eventually throws a `java.lang.OutOfMemoryError: Java heap space` error/exit code 255.
+Alternatively, simply kill the job and initiate a new one with more memory (see solution above).